 5) HARD SEAWALL NOT BEST PRACTICE: A hard seawall against the river is not considered a best practice in parks around the world.
 Resilient, floodable coastlines can absorb storm surges.
 A seawall can abut the FDR Drive to provide protection to the neighborhood.
 (See States shift from Seawalls to Living Shorelines)

 6) CARS MORE IMPORTANT THAN THE COMMUNITY: One big reason the city changed the plan was to keep from having to close a lane of traffic on the FDR Drive to build flood walls along the highway.
-This has not been an impediment during other projects like Rockefeller University and the Hospital for Special Surgery further north on FDR Drive.
-Lanes were closed.
+This has not been an impediment during other projects.
+When Rockefeller University and the Hospital for Special Surgery further north on FDR Drive put up buildings over the FDR, lanes were closed.

 Comptroller Stringer has suggested eliminating cars totally during reconstruction of the BQE.
 They have also appointed a panel of experts to take a look at that entire project.
+(Update Aug.
+2021–The city is reducing lanes on the BQE so promenade will survive and reconstruction can be put off.)
 We are still waiting for a serious look at decking over FDR as a means of providing needed protection, reducing pollution and expanding the park.
 The highway has three northbound lanes through the neighborhood, which merge to two lanes just north of our neighborhood.
 If construction closes a lane, they can just merge a mile or so sooner.
 It will have little effect on traffic.
 Even if it did, community should be more important than traffic.

 7) CON ED EXCUSE: The current “Preferred Plan” will have a path next to the FDR with a steep hill rising to the elevated park.
 The DDC says this is to keep a “sensitive” Con Ed line from being weighted down and to have access to it.
 That is why the bike path will be essentially in a ditch next to the FDR where bikers can inhale fumes from vehicles instead of fresh air from the river.
 The previous plan allowed for a tunnel under the berms, but that better idea was abandoned with no explanation as to why it’s not acceptable.
 We have never heard from Con Ed about this.
 The MTA studied the L Train for three years and said they had an insurmountable problem that would require the full shutdown of the entire line.
 The Governor brought in a team of experts that reversed that decision in a week.
 We also need a panel of experts to reevaluate the reality of Con Ed’s needs–and the entire project.

 8) INADEQUATE INTERIM FLOOD PROTECTION: Much of the public housing in the neighborhood is already receiving flood protection via a FEMA program.
+It will protect the buildings–people will still have to be evacuated in a big hurricane, so more robust flood protection is still needed for NYCHA, even as its infrastructure is protected already.
 However, parts of the neighborhood will have no defense against storm surges during the years of construction, not even the modicum of protection afforded by the park during Hurricane Sandy in 2012.
 We must have interim flood protection where needed.

 9) NEW DESIGN COMMUNITY AND ENVIRONMENTALLY UNSOUND: The new park design is in fact environmentally unfriendly and community unfriendly.
 It has large swaths of unshaded concrete.
 It has fields of artificial turf, which are also environmentally unfriendly and unhealthy for people who are exposed to them, especially children.
 The BBQ areas for instance, are now shady, friendly areas.
 The new ones will be slabs of concrete.
 The city’s plan is unimaginative.
 We are asking for a series of walls along the FDR, grassy berms, hills, and marshlands.
 This is what Rebuild by Design and the community designed over a period of four years and $40 million in planning.
 The city dropped that plan last fall for the current, much more expensive, drastic, and destructive plan.

-11) LOSS OF UNIQUE FEATURES: The new park offers no protection for the historic Fireboat house that houses the Lower East Side Ecology Center, a wonderful neighborhood institution.
+11) LOSS OF UNIQUE FEATURES: The new park offers no flood protection for the historic Fireboat house that houses the Lower East Side Ecology Center, a wonderful neighborhood institution.
 It demolishes the lovely and unique Seal sculpture water park where kids play all summer.
 It demolishes the historic Amphitheater where Shakespeare in the Park was founded and which is still used constantly.
-It is surrounded by magnificent shade trees on high ground that was not flooded.
+It is now surrounded by magnificent shade trees on high ground that was not flooded.
 It will be replaced with a soulless, shade-free amphitheater.
 The current one is shabby and needs to be refurbished.
 But it doesn’t deserve a death sentence.
-Neither does the newly refurbished track costing $3.5 million, the magnificent promenade that was closed from 2001 to 2011 and fixed for $66 million.
+Neither does the newly refurbished track costing $3.5 million, the magnificent promenade that was closed from 2001 to 2011 and fixed for $66 million. the East Side Coastal Resiliency will demolish the Art Deco restroom facilities that are eligible for landmark status.

-12) A BETTER PLAN: The cost of the project is now $1.45 billion.
+12) A BETTER PLAN: The cost of the project is now $1.45 billion–and is already over-budget before work has really gotten going.
 What we are proposing is a reevaluation and adaptation of a forward-looking, environmentally friendly earlier plan developed with the community (mentioned above).
 It can be adapted to preserve much of the park and keep it open during construction and provide the same flood protection at a lower cost.
 With interim flood protection and NYCHA protection now being built, also mentioned above, we do not have to rush to destroy the largest park in Lower Manhattan that is vital to the mental and physical health of our neighborhood.

 –Pat Arnow with Tommy Loeb